Suicide Prevention

 Find help.

-If you or someone you know exhibits any of the signs to harm themselves, seek help by calling 988 or 1-800-273-TALK (8255) and press 1 for the Military and Veterans Crisis Line.
+If you or someone you know exhibits any signs they may harm themselves, seek help by calling 988 or 1-800-273-TALK (8255) and press 1 for the Military and Veterans Crisis Line.

-There are also other resources available for you, your fellow Marines, or family members.
+Other resources are available for you, fellow Marines, or family members.

 - Chaplains

-- Operational Stress Control and Readiness (OSCAR) team members
+- For peer-to-peer support: Operational Stress Control and Readiness (OSCAR) team members

 - Community Counseling Program (CCP)

 Call 988 or 1-800-273-TALK (8255) and press 1 for the Military and Veterans Crisis Line to talk to someone who can help immediately, or contact your Chaplain.
-It is normal to question yourself and your ability to help.
+It is normal to question your ability to help.
 The thought of someone wanting to die can leave you feeling helpless, lost, and even guilty.
 So what can you do to help?
-The willingness to have the hard conversations is key to assisting our Marines and getting help so they can continue to thrive.
+The willingness to have hard conversations is key to assisting our Marines and getting help so they can remain in the fight.

 - Be direct.
-Talk openly and matter-of-factly about suicide.
-Talking about suicide does not cause a person to think about dying.
-In fact, it can save a life.
-Talking about it openly and directly builds hope and encouragement.
+Talking openly and matter-of-factly about suicide does not cause a person to think about dying.
+In fact, it can save a life by providing hope and encouragement.

-- Be willing to listen.
+- Listen.
 Let them express themselves.
 Do not criticize the content of what the person says, regardless of your beliefs.

-- Get involved.
+- Act.
 Be available.
 Show concern and support.

 - Do not be sworn to secrecy.
 Seek support for your fellow Marines.